 A native of Calumet City, IL, Hunter holds an MBA in leadership and organizational development from DePaul University in Chicago.
 He is also a certified public accountant with a BA in accounting, business administration and economics from Coe College in Cedar Rapids, Iowa.

-Hunter is the chair of Metropolitan Family Services, a current member of the Civic Committee of Chicago, and a board member at the Newspaper Association of America.
+Hunter is the chair of Metropolitan Family Services, secretary of the Newspaper Association of America, a current member of the Civic Committee of Chicago, and sits on the board of directors for the Alliance for Audited Media.